sjanhunen/dokimazo/papers/one-question.rst

 The Pharisee
 ------------

 The Pharisee's question was focused on a political issue.
+This sect was so zealous about following the law, that they added significant layers of tradition to it in their attempt to avoid breakging it.

+Ironically, they were the most religious but also the farthest from the heart of what God intended.

 They were using this to try to trap Jesus.

 The Sadducee
 ------------

-The Sadducee's question included a doctrinal concept that they didn't believe in.
+The Sadducee's question was a debate about doctrine.

 The Scribe
 ----------

-The Scribe's question was really the only question that came down to something moral.
+The Scribe's question came the closest to the Word of God.

 Christ acknowledges that this was a good question.